-Information & Ratings on Life Care Center of Andover Nursing Center, Andover, Kansas
+Life Care Center of Andover Nursing Center Abuse and Neglect Attorneys

 Do you suspect that your loved one residing in a Butler County nursing facility is the victim of mistreatment or neglect at the hands of caregivers, employees, or other residents?
 Are you concerned that their facility-acquired bedsore or injuries from a fall could have been prevented had the nursing home followed established procedures and protocols?
-If so, the Kansas Nursing Home Law Center Attorneys can help.
+If so, our nursing home abuse network of attorneys in Kansas can help.

 This long-term care center is a 154-certified bed "for profit" home providing services to residents of Andover and Butler County, Kansas.
 The Medicare and Medicaid-participating facility is located at: